Qiskit/pauli-propagation/README.md

 the evolved operator is allowed to grow.

-``propagate_through_rotation_gates``: As the Pauli operator, $\tilde{O}$, is propagated under the action of a sequence of $N$ Pauli rotation gates, it will grow as $\mathcal{O}(2^{N})$.
+``propagate_through_rotation_gates``: As the Pauli operator, $\tilde{O}$, is propagated under the action of a sequence of $N$ Pauli rotation gates, the number of terms will grow as $\mathcal{O}(2^{N})$.
 To control the memory usage, the operator is truncated after application of each gate, which introduces some error proportional to the magnitudes of the truncated terms' coefficients.
 The memory requirements are generally linear in the size of the evolved operator and runtime scales linearly in both the operator size and the number of gates.